-Courthouses remain generally closed to the public.
+Some courthouses remain generally closed to the public.
 But, the public is allowed to enter the courthouse for emergency filings, to deposit rent, or to file an answer or claim of exemption.
 You must wear a mask when going to court.
-If there is a hearing in your case, it will be held by Zoom or over the telephone.
+If there is a hearing in your case, it will likely be held by Zoom or over the telephone.
+However, you should follow up with the court personnel for more details regarding your particular case.

-CENTERS FOR DISEASE CONTROL EVICTION MORATORIUM
+CENTERS FOR DISEASE CONTROL EVICTION MORATORIUM HAS NOW EXPIRED